tonyjoblin/photos/README.md

 ## Done

+Handle uploading more than one photo
+Backend validate mime types.
 Make photo index the default landing page
 Put add photo button on photo#index page
 Create photo needs to create uploads folder if it does not exist.